Nigerian Meat Pie

 line 2 baking sheets with parchment paper, brown paper or aluminium foil.
 Set aside.

-Pour oil into a dry sauce or frying pan and place over medium heat.
+Pour oil into a dry saucepan or frying pan and place over medium heat.

 When hot, add onions and fry until softened.